yrahul3910/issue-reporter/README.md

     _id: Auto generated id,
     name: The name of the user/organization,
     username: Username chosen by the user/organization,
-    pwd: The password, encrypted by bcrypt,
+    pwd: The password, encrypted by bcrypt
-    dp: The profile picture of the user/organization, in base64 }
+}
 ```

+# TODO
+This is still a work in progress.
+As such, there's still a lot left to be done.
+* The `Register` component needs to accept the user type and send that accordingly.
+* Need to implement a dashboard for users--this should allow them to send new issues, and view the status of issues they opened.
+It need not show them duplicates.
+* Need to implement the core algorithm, LSA.